dhirpalshah/booknookinfo/privacypolicy.md

 ## 2. How We Use Your Information
 We use your information to:
 - Provide core app functionalities, such as adding books, posting reviews, and managing your profile.
-[//]: # (- Enable social features, such as following users, liking posts, and commenting on activity feeds.)
 - Communicate with you, including sending updates about the app or responding to support requests.
 - Analyze app performance, diagnose issues, and improve user experience.
 - Personalize your experience, such as suggesting books or users to follow.